fsmeraldi/bleakheart/README.md

 * Reads Accelerometer and ECG signals from the Polar H10 chest strap;
 * Offers partial support for measurements available from other Polar devices through the Polar Measurement Data interface;
 * Normalises Polar sensor timestamps to Epoch time;
-* Reads the battery charge state through the standard BLE [battery service](https://www.bluetooth.com/specifications/specs/battery-service/) (also available on other types of BLE devices).
+* Reads the battery charge state through the standard BLE [battery service](https://www.bluetooth.com/specifications/specs/battery-service/) (also available on other types of BLE devices);
+* Compatible with Jupyter Notebooks (IPython version 7+, IPykernel version 5+).

 ## Usage